Caste system in India: Definitions and concepts

-Representation of the varna system hierarchy, depicting Brahmins (priests) at the highest level and Dalits (historically marginalized as untouchables, considered outside the varna system) at the lowest stratum.

 Varna, jāti, and caste

 Varna

-Varna, meaning type, order, colour, or class are a framework for grouping people into classes, first used in Vedic Indian society.
+Varna, meaning type, order, colour, or class is a framework for grouping people into classes, first used in Vedic Indian society.
 It is referred to frequently in the ancient Indian texts.
 There are four classes: the Brahmins (priestly class), the Kshatriyas (rulers, administrators and warriors; also called Rajanyas), the Vaishyas (artisans, merchants, tradesmen and farmers), and the Shudras (labouring classes).
 The varna categorisation implicitly includes a fifth element, those deemed to be entirely outside its scope, such as tribal people and the Dalits (also known as "Untouchables").

 Jati

 In ancient texts, Jati, meaning birth, is mentioned less often and clearly distinguished from varna.
 There are four varnas but thousands of jatis.
 The jatis are complex social groups that lack universally applicable definitions or characteristics and have been more flexible and diverse than was previously often assumed.

 Certain scholars of caste have considered jati to have its basis in religion, assuming that the sacred elements of life in India envelop the secular aspects; for example, the anthropologist Louis Dumont described the ritual rankings that exist within the jati system as being based on the concepts of religious purity and pollution.
 This view has been disputed by other scholars who believe it to be a secular social phenomenon driven by the necessities of economics, politics, and at times geography.
 Jeaneane Fowler says that although some people consider jati to be occupational segregation, in reality the jati framework does not preclude or prevent a member of one caste from working in another occupation.

 A feature of jatis has been endogamy, in Susan Bayly's words, that "both in the past and for many, though not all Indians in more modern times, those born into a given caste would normally expect to find marriage partner" within their jati.

 A 2016 study based on the DNA analysis of unrelated Indians determined that endogamous jatis originated during the Gupta Empire.
 An earlier 2013 study from Tamil Nadu has suggested older (4–6 Kya) origins of endogamy based upon male lineages.

 Jatis have existed in India among Hindus, Muslims, Christians, and tribal people, and there is no clear linear order among them.